"Where Can I Get A Mail Registration Application?"

 Only enrolled party members living within the appropriate district may sign petitions for candidates who seek their party's nomination.
 However, any registered voter living within the appropriate district may sign a petition for a candidate seeking to run as an independent in the general election as long as s/he has not already signed on behalf of another candidate.

 Absolutely not!
 Signing a petition is an important way to participate in the electoral process.

 A primary is an election that may take place within each of New York State's official political parties.
 It precedes the general election and provides enrolled political party members the opportunity to nominate their party's candidates for elected office as well as to elect various party officials.
 However, if there is no contest, there is no primary.

-Enrolled party members who help nominate candidates by signing petitions and voting in the primary have greater political clout than non-enrolled voters who can vote only in the general election.
+In order to participate in the primary election, you must be a registered member of your party.
 Moreover, you are not obligated to vote for your party's candidate in the general election.
 In November, you may vote for any candidate from any party.

 You voluntarily enroll in any party by indicating your preference on the voter registration form either at the same time that you register to vote or by re-registering or if you have indicated such a change on an Invalid Affidavit Ballot.

 If you will be out of town on Primary, General, Special Election day or are physically unable to go to the polls, you can vote by absentee ballot.